Ankush-Dutta/DSA_Top_Questions/README.md

 ### **Steps to Contribute:**
 1️⃣ **Fork the repository**
 2️⃣ **Create a new branch:**
-git checkout -b feature-improvement
+git checkout -b feature-improvement<br>
-3️⃣ Make your changes and commit: git commit -m "Optimized XYZ algorithm"
+3️⃣ Make your changes and commit:
+<br>git commit -m "Optimized XYZ algorithm"<br>
-4️⃣ Push the branch to your forked repository: git push origin feature-improvement
+4️⃣ Push the branch to your forked repository:<br>
+git push origin feature-improvement<br>
 5️⃣ Create a Pull Request (PR) and describe the changes you made

---
+---

 ## **💡 Acknowledgments**

-1️⃣ Inspired by FAANG interview problems
+1️⃣ Inspired by FAANG interview problems.<br>
-2️⃣ Uses the best resources from Leetcode, Codeforces, and GeeksforGeeks 3️⃣ Designed to strengthen DSA fundamentals and problem-solving skills
+2️⃣ Uses the best resources from Leetcode, Codeforces, and GeeksforGeeks.<br>

---
+3️⃣ Designed to strengthen DSA fundamentals and problem-solving skills.<br>

+---

 ## **🔥 If you find this repository useful, consider giving it a ⭐! 🚀**